Dog Walker Resume Examples

 Highlighting Achievements and Skills

-- •Emphasize skills such as animal care, client communication, and time management.
+- •Lead bullets with animal care, client communication, and time-management outcomes.

-- •Mention any certifications or specialized training related to animal care.
+- •Mention certifications or specialized training in animal care.

 Industry-Specific Action Verbs and Terminology